ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 in order to enforce the associated forwarding action and treatment.

 An IETF network slice need MAY support the following key features:

 1. A Slice Selector
 2. A Network Resource Partition associated with a slice aggregate.
 3. A Path selection criteria
-4. Verification that SLOs are met.
-This May be done by active measurements (inferred) or using IOAM.
+4. Verification that per slice SLOs are being met.
+This may be done by active measurements (inferred) or by using IOAM.
-5. Additionally, there is an on-going discussion on using Service Functions (SFs) with slices.
+5. Additionally, there is an on-going discussion on using Service Functions (SFs) with network slices.
 This may require insertion of an NSH.
-6. For multi-domain scenarios, a packet that traverses multiple domains may encode a different identifiers in each domain.
+6. For multi-domain scenarios, a packet that traverses multiple domains may encode different identifiers within each domain.

 ### Global Identifier as Slice Selector